 Irritable bowel syndrome (IBS) is one of the most common — and most misunderstood — digestive conditions, affecting millions of people with a relentless cycle of abdominal pain, bloating, and unpredictable bowel habits that disrupt every aspect of daily life.
 Because IBS sits at the intersection of gut function, nervous system regulation, and emotional health, homeopathy is uniquely well-suited to treating it.
 At Sri Sravani Homoeo Care, we address the gut-brain connection at the heart of IBS.

-IBS is a functional gastrointestinal disorder characterised by recurrent abdominal pain related to defecation and associated with changes in stool frequency or consistency, in the absence of identifiable structural or biochemical abnormality.
 It is classified as IBS-D (diarrhoea-predominant), IBS-C (constipation-predominant), IBS-M (mixed), and IBS-U (unsubtyped).
 The gut-brain axis plays a central role — the enteric nervous system (sometimes called the second brain) is directly influenced by psychological stress, and IBS patients show abnormal visceral sensitivity and altered gut motility in response to stress.
-IBS is associated with anxiety, depression, fibromyalgia, and chronic pelvic pain.
-It affects women more than men and frequently begins in the 20s-30s following a period of significant stress or after an episode of infectious gastroenteritis.

 Every patient gets a full hour.
 We discuss your symptoms, history, sleep, stress, diet, and what changed in your life before this condition appeared.